Marius786/caesar-content/README.md

-# seo-cipher
+# caesar-content
-Caesar Cipher for SEO purposes
+This plugin will use the caesar cipher to change the content. (for SEO purposes)